SkyeWrenbrook/soc-analyst-labs/windows/concepts/lsass.exe.md

 - User: SYSTEM
 - Description: Local Security Authority Process

 This aligns with expected normal behavior.

-Any deviation 9e.g., multiple instances, incorrect path, or unusual parent process) may indicate suspicious activity.
+Suspicious scenerio:
+- 'lsass.exe' is found running from C:\Users\Public\lsass.exe
+- Multiple instances of 'lsass.exe' are observed
+- The process is spawned by an unusual parent process

+These deviations may indicate masquerading malware or unauthorized access attempts and should be investigated further.

 ## Key Takeaways
 - Verify both process path and parent process to detect anomalies